Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Exploring Aligning MLLMs with SLPs: Behaviour Observations to Judgement

-Based on this corrected reference set, we computed segment-level accuracy scores for each of the three behavioural fields.
-As shown in Table~\ref{fig:mllm}, the MLLM performed best in the \textit{action} category, with a mean accuracy of 0.88, followed by \textit{vocalisation} (0.87) and \textit{gaze} (0.86).
-All three fields achieved perfect accuracy in at least one video, but \textit{gaze} also had the lowest minimum, highlighting its difficulty for the model.
+The two annotators achieved an inter-annotator agreement of Cohen's~$\kappa = 0.92$, indicating high consistency.
+Any disagreements were resolved through discussion, and most arose from fine-grained distinctions in gaze descriptions.
+For example, the model sometimes output \dquote{child look at parent} when the behaviour should instead specify whether the child was looking at the parent's face or hand.
+Based on these human-verified binary correctness labels, we computed accuracy for each behavioural field at the level of entire videos.
+For each video, we aggregated all segment-level binary labels for that field and calculated a per-video accuracy score.
+Table~\ref{fig:mllm} reports the mean, median, maximum, and minimum of these per-video accuracies across the full dataset.
+As shown in the table, the MLLM performed best in the \textit{action} category, with a mean per-video accuracy of 0.88, followed by \textit{vocalisation} (0.87) and \textit{gaze} (0.86).
+All three fields achieved perfect accuracy in at least one video, although \textit{gaze} also had the lowest minimum accuracy, highlighting its difficulty for the model.

 To better understand model failure cases, we conducted a qualitative review of low-performing videos across the three behavioural fields.
 Several recurring issues emerged: \begin{itemize} \item \textit{Speech role confusion} was a major factor affecting vocalisation accuracy.
 For instance, in \textit{Video~24} and \textit{Video~25}, the model consistently attributed child-like vocalisations to the parent-particularly when the parent mimicked the child’s babbling.
 Similar confusion was observed in \textit{Video~11}, where rapid turn-taking and overlapping speech made speaker attribution unreliable.